-Similar to Scotia Rewards and American Express Membership Rewards, TD Rewards allows you to book travel in multiple ways which give you more options.
+Similar to Scotia Rewards and American Express Membership Rewards, TD Rewards allows you to book travel in multiple ways which gives you more options.
 Many people love this due to the flexibility, but it’s worth noting that how you book your travel can affect the rate of return on your points.

 Expedia for TD

 TD Rewards advertises itself as being simple to use.
 It doesn’t have a reward flight grid to decrypt and it’s not subject to award availability so there are no blackout dates.
 TD Rewards points can be redeemed on Expedia for TD which is almost identical to Expedia.ca.
 Since most people have already used Expedia before, searching and booking travel is easy to do Being backed by Expedia also means you have access to a large inventory of flights, hotels, car rentals, all-inclusive packages and attraction tickets.